lamb203/M9A/docs/en_us/manual/newbie.md

 ### 6. Getting Started

-M9A supports both command line (MaaPiCli) and graphical interface (MFAAvalonia), but before use, you need to extract the archive correctly.
+M9A supports both command line (MaaPiCli) and graphical interface (MFAAvalonia), but before use, you need to extract the archive correctly and change the in-game display language to Simplified Chinese

 > [!IMPORTANT]
 > Don't run the program directly from the compression software!